Hydroxocobalamin: Cyanide poisoning

+In 2006 the FDA approved hydroxocobalamin for treating smoke inhalation, which can cause cyanide poisoning.
 Hydroxocobalamin is first line therapy for people with cyanide poisoning.
 Hydroxocobalamin converts cyanide to the much less toxic cyanocobalamin.
 Cyanocobalamin is renally cleared.
 The use of hydroxocobalamin became first line due to its low adverse risk profile, rapid onset of action, and ease of use in the prehospital setting.